-The PMC has stated no official age limit for sitting for the MDCAT examination.
+The PMDC has stated no official age limit for sitting for the MDCAT examination.
 This may be good news for a young, potential aspirant for the MDCAT.
-Contrary to popular belief, you do not need to be 16 years of age to sit for the PMC MDCAT.
+Contrary to popular belief, you do not need to be 16 years of age to sit for the PMDC MDCAT.
 If you are younger than that, that is also fine.
 But do make sure you do not sit for the exam so early that you are not able to prepare for MDCAT appropriately.
 Age is not as much of a factor as good quality MDCAT preparation is.

 You do not need to be a Pakistani National to give the MDCAT.
 Foreign nationalities can also give the MDCAT.
 This means it does not matter if you do not have a Pakistani passport or dual nationality, you will be allowed to sit for the exam, as per your personal circumstances.
 For this reason, there are test centers not only in Pakistan but also in various other cities around the globe.
-The international test centers include but are not limited to Dubai, Riyadh, Chicago and London.
+The international test centers include but are not limited to Dubai, Riyadh, Chicago, and London.

 There are five subjects for the MDCAT examination.
 This is the revised criteria for 2021.
 There used to be negative marking before the 2020 revision but that is not the case anymore, along with the total marks, before 1050 marks and now 210 marks.
 Below is the PMC MDCAT examination structure with the subject and marks breakdown: